magento/devdocs/guides/v2.2/cloud/configure/configuration-overview.md

 * [GitHub]({{ page.baseurl }}cloud/project/project-integrate-github.html) for managing your Git branches and code

 ## Configuration management {#config-mgmt}
-We strongly recommend configuring settings, services, and integrations then using the `magento-cloud:scd-dump` command to manage the configurations.
+We strongly recommend configuring settings, services, and integrations then using specific commands to manage the configurations.
 This command exports all of your modified configurations from database values into a file.
 You add this file to your code repository and push it for deployment across all environments.
-For details, see [Configuration Management]({{ page.baseurl }}cloud/live/sens-data-over.html).
+For details, see [Configuration Management](http://devdocs.magento.com/guides/v2.2/cloud/live/sens-data-over.html).